nyambati/express-acl/README.md

 Express Access Control Lists (express-acl) enable you to manage the requests made to your express server.
 It makes use of ACL rules to protect your sever from unauthorized access.
 ACLs defines which user groups are granted access and the type of access they have against a specified resource.
 When a request is received against a resource, `express-acl` checks the corresponding ACL policy to verify if the requester has the necessary access permissions.

 ##### What is ACL rules
 ACL is a set of rules that tell `express-acl` how to handle the requests made to your server against a specific resource.
 Think of them like road signs or traffic lights that control how your traffic flows in your app.
-ACL rules are defined in JSON format.
+ACL rules are defined in JSON or yaml syntax.

 **Example**
 ``` json